 The engine that powers sustainable organisations

-Its comprehensive coverage of ESG topics and flexible application with certain sector-specific guidance make it a popular choice for reporting newcomers and veterans alike.
+Its comprehensive coverage of ESG topics and flexible application with certain sector-specific guidance make it a popular choice for reporting.
 The standard has seen exponential growth in users since its inception in 1997 and remains the most widely used ESG reporting standard that exists today.

 Depending on your business and reporting needs, it could make sense to use more than one reporting framework.
-Companies that are just embarking on GRI reporting may be unable to meet some of the core requirements and would use the ‘with reference’ approach until their reporting ability matures.
+Companies that are just embarking on GRI reporting may be unable to meet some core requirements.
+They would use the ‘with reference’ approach until their reporting ability matures.

-In the case of reports prepared ‘in accordance’ with the Standards, companies must familiarise themselves with the essential requirements, which includes, among others, a GRI Content Index usually placed at the end of a report that serves as a checklist of all the relevant indicators they need to report on.
+In the case of reports prepared ‘in accordance’ with the Standards, companies must familiarise themselves with the essential requirements.
+These include a GRI Content Index usually placed at the end of a report.
+It serves as a checklist of all the relevant indicators they need to report on.

 Stakeholder engagement in this process is very important to demonstrate that the materiality assessment was fair and inclusive.
 You can then structure your report around your material topics, using the Topic Standards to guide disclosures.
 Omissions of information are allowed so long as the reasons for omission are provided.
-Data collection is always a concerted effort for reporting organisations especially those that have not yet developed department-level awareness of ESG issues.
+Data collection is always a concerted effort for reporting organisations, especially those that have not yet developed department-level awareness of ESG issues.